meomancer/min-gunung-pangilun/README.md

-This repo is dedicated to store Alumnus MIN Gunung Pangilun Padang.
+This repo is dedicated to store data of Alumni MIN Gunung Pangilun Padang.